Family world travel, it is possible!

 We left home, Port Douglas Australia, at the start of June 2013, to travel with children long term, we’d been saving and planning for 12 months.

 We’ve now completed year 1 of non-stop round the world family travel, it’s been a blast but we need to take a break for a while in London, one of our favourite cities in the world.
 Full time travel is pretty labour intensive, we need a rest and London is a great place to un-travel with children while we catch up on work and the kids education.
+We’re having lots of fun exploring this fabulous city, visiting the museums and attractions and working hard.
+Chef is working full time in the city, I’m trying to grow our blogs into reliable location-independent income providers and at the same time making sure the boys are getting an education.
+In February 2015 we hit the road again.

 I met my husband through travel, it’s been a big part of our lives.
 Having children slowed us down for a while, but once the boys were 6 and 8, we thought they were ready to start this adventure and get a lot out of it.
 It’s a great way for us all to get an education!